neal-o-r/optimal-binning/README.md

 # Optimal Binning

-Routine to choose the optimal number of equally spaced bins for use in a histogram.
+Routine to choose the optimal number of non-equally spaced bins for use in a histogram.
 Two methods are used, both based on [Hogg](https://arxiv.org/abs/0807.4820).
 This is packaged into a scikit transformer that takes a vector *x* and a binary label *y*, and once fit will return, for a given *x*, the mean *y* in the corresponding optimised bin.

 There are three versions:
   * ```binning.py```: This works out the optimal number of **equally** spaced bins -- seems to work well.